yejianye/cdnjs-cli/README.md

 ===============

 This is a Javascript/CSS package mangament tool.
 It allows you to easily grab frequently-used Javascript/CSS libraries to your project.
 It current supports the following libraries
+- amplify
+- backbone
+- bootstrap
 - jquery
 - jquery-ui
+- modernizr
-- bootstrap
+- prettify
 - underscore
-- backbone
-- google-code-prettify
-- amplify

 Inspired by `Fetch` plugin for Sublime Text and `Bower` from Twitter.